nokia/ansible-networking-collections/sros/README.md

 [sros_classic_cli_commission.yml](https://raw.githubusercontent.com/nokia/ansible-networking-collections/master/sros/playbooks/sros_classic_cli_commission.yml).

 Snapshot/rollback is used the following way:
-* New checkpoint is created on the begigining of plugin operation.
+* A new temporary rollback checkpoint is created at the beginning of every cli_config operation.
-* If a configuration request runs into an error, the configuration is restored by rolling back to the last checkpoint.
-It actually translates to a rollback-on-error behavior.
+* If a configuration request runs into an error, the configuration is restored by rolling back to the checkpoint that was created before.
+This actually translates to a rollback-on-error behavior.
-* After the configuration change was made, the running configuration is compared against the previous checkpoint (supported nodal feature).
-This is needed to provide the `change` indicator, but also to provide the actual differences, if the `--diff` option was entered.
+* If the configuration request is successful, the running configuration is compared against the previous checkpoint using the underlying nodal feature.
+  This is needed to provide the `change` indicator, but also to provide the actual differences, if the `--diff` option is used.
-* If operator requests to do a dry-run by providing the `--check` option, the change is actually executed against the running config and reverted to the last checkpoint straight away.
+* If operator requests to do a dry-run by providing the `--check` option, the change is actually executed against the running config and reverted to the checkpoint straight away.
 Following that approach, syntax and semantic checks will be executed - but also we get `change` indication including the list of differences, if `--diff` option was provided.
-* Created checkpoint is deleted just before the end of plugin operation.
+* At the end of the cli_config operation the checkpoint created will be deleted to keep a clean rollback history.

 WARNING:
 * Be aware, that dry-run is implemented as short duration activation of the